|Waterloo-affiliated university college||Conrad Grebel University College|

 - The minimum academic requirement for admission to the program is a four-year bachelor degree with an overall 75% average, or its equivalent.
-Applicants who do not meet these requirements but who demonstrate aptitude for such graduate studies may be admitted after meeting the requirements of probationary or transitional admission or completing a qualifying program as deemed appropriate by the Admission Committee.
+Applicants who do not meet these requirements but who demonstrate aptitude for such graduate studies may be admitted, on a case-by-case basis, after meeting the requirements of probationary or transitional admission or completing a qualifying program as deemed appropriate by the Admission Committee.

 - Applicants to the Thesis option will be expected to have successfully completed considerable previous undergraduate or graduate study in religion and theology, in areas related to their proposed thesis research.
 Applicants to the Thesis option whose previous academic study has been in other disciplines may be admitted to the Thesis option as transitional students.
 Additional requirements will be specified at the time of admission.

 - The Graduate Admissions Committee will consider applications after all the required documents are uploaded.
 Application material submitted in support of the application will not be returned.

 - The SIF contains questions specific to your program, typically about why you want to enrol and your experience in that field.
 Review the application documents web page for more information about this requirement